Brennall/HFH-SRD/Chapter10.md

 Class I		       3,000			8 (14)				100,000					175,000

-### Total Membership shows the total membership of the starting city’s criminal guild(s) relative to its market class.
+### Total Membership shows the total membership of the starting city's criminal guild(s) relative to its market class.
 45% of the members of any criminal guild will be 0th level ruffians, 35% will be 1st level characters of appropriate classes (thieves, assassins, nightblades, etc.), 12.5% will be 2nd level, and 7.5% will be 3rd level or higher.

 Highest Boss Level is the expected level of the most powerful boss in the starting city.
-When determining the level of the guild’s boss, the standard value is for an independent city, while the parenthetical value is for a settlement within an appropriately sized realm (which most are).
+When determining the level of the guild's boss, the standard value is for an independent city, while the parenthetical value is for a settlement within an appropriately sized realm (which most are).

-Monthly Syndicate Revenue is how much gold the boss’s syndicate in the starting city generates per month.
-Monthly Guild Revenue shows how much gold the boss’s criminal guild generates, factoring in syndicates run by underbosses in other cities, towns, and villages.
-If the starting city is isolated or highly independent, its syndicate may not be part of a larger guild (Judge’s discretion)
+Monthly Syndicate Revenue is how much gold the boss's syndicate in the starting city generates per month.
+Monthly Guild Revenue shows how much gold the boss's criminal guild generates, factoring in syndicates run by underbosses in other cities, towns, and villages.
+If the starting city is isolated or highly independent, its syndicate may not be part of a larger guild (Judge's discretion)

-The Starting City Criminal Guilds table assumes that the settlement’s criminals have been consolidated into a single guild managed directly by one boss.
-If desired, the Judge may split a settlement’s criminals into multiple competing or complimentary guilds.
-For example, a Class I metropolis might have 3 competing thieves’ guilds with 750 members each and a separate assassins’ guild of 750 members.
+The Starting City Criminal Guilds table assumes that the settlement's criminals have been consolidated into a single guild managed directly by one boss.
+If desired, the Judge may split a settlement's criminals into multiple competing or complimentary guilds.
+For example, a Class I metropolis might have 3 competing thieves' guilds with 750 members each and a separate assassins' guild of 750 members.
 Where this is done, highest boss level, monthly syndicate revenue, and monthly guild revenue should be based on the guild membership of each guild, rather than the market class of the settlement.

 EXAMPLE: There is a Class IV settlement, meaning it should have 100 members in its criminal guilds.
-The Judge decides it has 2 thieves’ guild of 42 members and one assassins’ guild of 16 members.
-He decides the first thieves’ guild is led by Nicodos (7th level Thief) and the other by Syrena (7th level Thief), both earning 3,3,350gp per month.
-The assassin’s guild is run by Rollio (5th level Assassin), earning 1,500gp per month.
+The Judge decides it has 2 thieves' guild of 42 members and one assassins' guild of 16 members.
+He decides the first thieves' guild is led by Nicodos (7th level Thief) and the other by Syrena (7th level Thief), both earning 3,3,350gp per month.
+The assassin's guild is run by Rollio (5th level Assassin), earning 1,500gp per month.

 ### Adventure Hooks